-2.3 Finite Element Analysis
+1.4 Finite Element Analysis

-Although the differential equations that describe A appear relatively compact, it is very difficult to get closed-form solutions for all but the simplest geometries.
-That's where finite element analysis comes in.
+Although the differential equations of interest appear relatively compact, it is typically very difficult to get closed-form solutions for all but the simplest geometries.
+This is where finite element analysis comes in.
 The idea of finite elements is to break the problem down into a large number regions, each with a simple geometry (e.g. triangles).
-For example, Figure 1 shows a map of the Massachusetts broken down into triangles.
-Over these simple regions, the "true" solution for A is approximated by a very simple function.
-If enough small regions are used, the approximate A closely matches the exact A.
+For example, Figure 1.1 shows a map of the Massachusetts broken down into triangles.
+Over these simple regions, the "true" solution for the desired potential is approximated by a very simple function.
+If enough small regions are used, the approximate potential closely matches the exact solution.